admin-shell-io/aas-specs-api/README.md

 The patch position is increased whenever bugfixes need to be applied.
 The following release contains the latest version of the AAS schemas (see also the [releases](https://github.com/admin-shell-io/aas-specs-api/releases) section of this repository):

-* [3.0.2](https://github.com/admin-shell-io/aas-specs-api/releases/tag/v3.0.2) is the bugfix release for the `V3.0.2` version of the AAS APIs, containing the normative schemas for the published document "Specification of the Asset Administration Shell - Part 2: Application Programming Interfaces - **Version 3.0.2**". *Use this release if you want to work with the latest specified AAS version.*
+* [3.0.3](https://github.com/admin-shell-io/aas-specs-api/releases/tag/v3.0.3) is the bugfix release for the `V3.0.3` version of the AAS APIs, containing the normative schemas for the published document "Specification of the Asset Administration Shell - Part 2: Application Programming Interfaces - **Version 3.0.3**". *Use this release if you want to work with the latest specified AAS version.*

-Previous releases (deprecated by [3.0.2](https://github.com/admin-shell-io/aas-specs-api/releases/tag/v3.0.2)):
+Previous releases (deprecated by [3.0.3](https://github.com/admin-shell-io/aas-specs-api/releases/tag/v3.0.3)):

+* [3.0.2](https://github.com/admin-shell-io/aas-specs-api/releases/tag/v3.0.2) is the bugfix release for the `V3.0.2` version of the AAS APIs, containing the normative schemas for the published document "Specification of the Asset Administration Shell - Part 2: Application Programming Interfaces - Version 3.0.2".

 * [3.0.1](https://github.com/admin-shell-io/aas-specs-api/releases/tag/v3.0.1) is the bugfix release for the `V3.0.1` version of the AAS APIs, containing the normative schemas for the published document "Specification of the Asset Administration Shell - Part 2: Application Programming Interfaces - Version 3.0.1".